 ©Frederick William Frohawk (1861–1946) / public domain – Original / License

-Scientific evidence tends to point towards Australia or Asia as the place of origin for the first crows sometime close to 30 million years ago.
+Scientific evidence tends to point towards Australia or Asia as the place of origin for the first crows, sometime close to 30 million years ago.
 It was not until these birds began to migrate to Europe and North America that they began to rapidly evolve and diversify into the plethora of species we know today.
 Because of their large brains and wings relative to most other birds in their biomes, early crows were able to hone their skills for hunting and habitation so that they were able to consistently find food and shelter in almost any environment.
 It is this tenacious tendency to mold their behavior to best suit their surroundings that has ensured the survival of crows throughout the years.

 Humans have consistently depicted crows and ravens as being wise, mysterious, prescient of future events, or otherwise imbued with magical powers in mythology, art, and literature.
-Perhaps the best known example is Edgar Allan Poe’s poem “The Raven” published in 1845.
+Perhaps the best-known example is Edgar Allan Poe’s poem “The Raven”, published in 1845.

 Types of Crows

-There are 47 different species in the
+There are about 42 to 43 recognized species in the Corvus genus.

 ©redpip1984/Shutterstock.com